By Scott Kiloby

 But most importantly, read about the Kiloby Center’s advancements in dissolving trauma (a major driver behind addiction).
 The really great news is that we have a way of dissolving trauma so that . . . .
 (Please read this carefully) . . . . as trauma and other drivers are resolved, even substitution starts dwindling away slowly.
-Your body starts saying “no” to anything it doesn’t need any more.
-When you are releasing and dissolving trauma, your body doesn’t need the drug, alcohol, sugar, porn or whatever as much or at all because the root drivers are being healed and resolved.
-And our new model is simply a way of no longer judging, punishing or shaming you into sobriety.
+Your body starts saying “no” to anything it doesn’t need anymore.
+When you are releasing and dissolving trauma, your body doesn’t need the drug, alcohol, sugar, porn, or whatever as much or at all because the root drivers are being healed and resolved.
+And our new model is simply a way of no longer judging, punishing, or shaming you into sobriety.
 Why should we?
 No one is sober.
-Instead, our work involves a gentle, unconditional love and support.
+Instead, our work involves gentle, unconditional love and support.
 We love you whether you are using or not, whether you are using heroin or harm-reducing by switching to Kratom, for example.
 We love you because you are a human being, struggling like every other human being.
 And don’t worry about your friends or loved ones who are trying to make you feel bad about your addictions.
-Just remember, they aren’t sober either.
+Just remember, nobody is truly sober.

 Please read the Kiloby Center’s Independent Outcome Measurements (which can be trusted because they are performed by a third party not associated in any way with our centers) that reveal that the vast majority of clients at the Kiloby Center experience massive reductions in trauma, cravings, depression and anxiety precisely because we are bringing addiction recovery out of the dark ages and into the modern times.